meganz/mpenc_doc/source/future-work.rst

   (We are already doing some of the above.)

 Sync old session history across devices
-  It is unnecessary here to use security credentials (such as shared group keys or session keys) that are linked to others - we already read the messages, we don't need anyone else to re-read them again.
-Futhermore, the credentials in modern messaging protocols are supposed to be ephemeral, and this is a vital part of their security.
-This would all be undermined, if we create a sync protocol that directly reuses ciphertext from our messaging protocol, since it forces us to store these credentials.
+  It is unnecessary here to reuse security credentials (e.g. shared group keys or session keys) that are linked to others - we already decrypted the packets and don't need to do this again.
+Futher, credentials in modern protocols are supposed to be ephemeral, and this is a vital part of their security.
+If we retain such credentials, we may put others at risk or leave forensic traces of our own activities.

+  Therefore, our sync mechanism must not directly reuse ciphertext from our messaging protocol, since it forces us to store these credentials.
 It is much better to re-encrypt the plaintext under our own keys, unlinked to anyone else.

-  That is, *at the very least*, this feature must be a separate protocol; the security model here is *private storage* for oneself, and *not* private communications.
-More fundamentally, long-term storage even of encrypted data directly counteracts forward secrecy, so the user must be made aware of this before such a feature is enabled.
+That is, *at the very least*, this feature must be a separate protocol;
+  the security model here is *private storage* for oneself, and *not* private communications.
+Finally, even following this requirement, long-term storage of encrypted data directly counteracts forward secrecy, so the user must be made aware of this before such a feature is enabled.

 Research
 ========

-Here are some research topics for the future, for which we have no concrete suggestions for solutions, though we do have some vague directions.
+Here are some research topics for the future for which we have no concrete solution proposals, though we do have some vague suggestions.

 Several of these relate to "no-compromise" asynchronous messaging, i.e. with causal ordering, no breaking of symmetry between members, no requirement of